 We understand that sometimes there are unavoidably medical appointments that need to be attended but where possible children should be in school every day from 9am – 3.15pm.
 Lateness can also impact detrimentally on the children's education; after 10 minutes this is recorded as an unauthorised absence.
 Please ensure that the school is notified when your child is absence, our office staff will ring on the first day of absence if they have not heard from you.

-Attendance for the academic year 2017-2018 was 95.92% at Wormegay and 95.82% at Runcton Holme, these are increases upon previous years, however we are still working towards achieving 98%.
+Attendance for the academic year 2018-2019 was 96.7% at Wormegay and 96.04% at Runcton Holme, these are increases upon previous years, however we are still working towards achieving 98%.
+To the point at which lockdown regarding Covid-19 was imposed, attendance stood at 96.18% at Runcton Holme and 96.33% at Wormegay.

 Attendance reviews are carried out half termly, we will write to parents where attendance is below 90% and is a cause for concern.
 Attendance below 90% falls into the persistent absentee category and will be raised with the attendance officer.